-$$Beat{i,t} = \gamma_t \times \alpha{d(i)} + \beta Procurement{i,t} + \delta X{i,t} + \varepsilon{i,t}, \qquad (11)$$ where i denotes a firm and t denotes a quarter.
+$$Beat{i,t} = \gamma_t \ \alpha{d(i)} + \beta \ Procurement{i,t} + \boldsymbol{\delta} \boldsymbol{X}{i,t} + \varepsilon{i,t}, \tag{11}$$ where i denotes a firm and t denotes a quarter.
 Beat{i,t} and Procurement{i,t}, measuring earnings surprises and procurement risk exposures, are both discussed in detail in Section 3.4. $X{i,t}$ represents a set of control variables commonly used in the literature (see, e.g., Loughran and McDonald (2011), Akbas (2016), Akbas, Jiang, and Koch (2020)); they are market capitalization, book-to-market, past returns during the [-61 days,-12 days] and [-6,-2] windows prior to the earnings announcement day, idiosyncratic volatilities calculated over the [-11,-2] and [-61,-12] windows, and the last earnings surprise.
 Detailed descriptions of these variables are provided in the appendix. $\gamma_t \times \alpha{d(i)}$ indicates industry-quarter fixed effects, where d(i) indicates firm i's industry classification based on NAICS two-digit codes. β is the coefficient of interest.

 Table 1 reports the regression results.
-Columns (1)-(5) are at the firm-quarter level and Column (6) collapses the data to the industry-quarter level; the columns are designed to help isolate the source of variations.
+Columns (1)-(5) are at the firm-quarter level and Column (6) collapses the data to the industry-quarter level; the columns help isolate the source of variations.
 At the firm-quarter level, the coefficient of procurement exposure is significantly and statistically positive at mostly the 1% level, even after controlling for industry, quarter, or industry-quarter fixed effects.
-At the industry-quarter level, as shown in Column (6), the coefficient retains the expected sign but is statistically weaker.
+At the industryquarter level, as shown in Column (6), the coefficient retains the expected sign but is statistically weaker.
 Panel B, which includes control variables, demonstrates consistent results that are slightly stronger both economically and statistically.
 In addition, a specification with firm and quarter fixed effects and control variables generates a positive but borderline significant coefficient (t=1.66).

 Overall, firms' procurement transactions are strong predictors of earnings surprises, particularly in explaining variation across firms.
 In terms of economic magnitude, a one standard deviation (SD) increase in the fiscal dependence predicts an around 1.97% higher chance of the actual EPS beating the analyst forecast consensus.
 The variation explained by procurement exposure is notably persistent.
-This result suggests that analysts constantly under-forecast procurement-related income, and our tests reveal no evidence of learning; specifically, there is no significant negative coefficient when last quarter's procurement exposure is included as a predictor.
-This is our first indication for a risk-based explanation.10
+This result suggests that analysts constantly miss procurement-related earnings forecasts, and our tests reveal no evidence of learning; specifically, there is no significant negative coefficient when last quarter's procurement exposure is included as a predictor.
+This is our first indication for a risk-based explanation.
+We discuss possible mechanisms as our model implies (i.e., fiscal uncertainty, attention, delay information) in Sections 5 and 6.